alex23lemm/methodology-dashboard/README.md

 * You have to set up the following folder app structure under the `resources` folder of your ARIS MashZone installation:
     * `prime dashboard 2013`: Not included in Git repo.
 Place the entire repository content here.
+Only exclude the jsScript folder.
 In addition you have to create the following folders below the `prime dashboard 2013` folder
       * `rawData`: Downloaded data will get stored here
       * `rOutput`: Processed data wil get stored here
 * The path in the `setwd()` command in `main.R` needs to be changed accordingly